Juanlu (footballer, born 1980)

-Juan Luis Gómez López (born 8 May 1980), commonly known as Juanlu, is a Spanish former footballer who played as a left midfielder.
+Juan Luis Gómez López (born 8 May 1980), commonly known as Juanlu, is a Spanish former professional footballer who played as a left midfielder.

-In a professional career that lasted 14 years, he amassed La Liga totals of 122 matches and 14 goals over seven seasons, representing in the competition Numancia, Betis, Osasuna and Levante.
+In a senior career that lasted 14 years, he amassed La Liga totals of 122 matches and 14 goals over seven seasons, representing in the competition Numancia, Betis, Osasuna and Levante.
 He added 136 games and 25 goals in the Segunda División.

 Club career

 Beginnings

 Born in Málaga, Juanlu began his career at amateurs CD Don Benito and Mármol Macael CD before moving to neighbouring UD Almería of Segunda División, being first-choice in his first season but only a backup – seven games, none complete – in the second.

 During his time at the Andalusia side, Juanlu also had a loan stint at Alicante CF in the Segunda División B.

 Betis

 Juanlu made his La Liga debut in the 2004–05 campaign, playing 27 league matches for CD Numancia (two goals, scoring against Real Betis in the league opener on 28 August, in a 1–1 home draw) before moving to Betis upon Numancia's relegation.

 During his time at the Verdiblancos, Juanlu was loaned to Albacete Balompié and CA Osasuna.
 Unhappy at his lack of first team opportunities at the Seville club, he showed satisfaction upon his move to Navarre: "I am happy because this deal is good for everyone, especially for me because I've joined a team that's in the Champions League qualifying round."
 He was relatively used in the league, and added six appearances with two goals in the UEFA Cup, including the only in the second leg of the quarter-finals against Bayer 04 Leverkusen.

 In July 2007, again on loan, Juanlu joined another second division side, Córdoba CF, netting five goals during the season as they barely avoided relegation.
 He returned to Betis in July 2008, and was told to look for a new club.